srishti-yadav/ScienZa/README.md

 # ScienZa
-In all those busy schedules of the day ,Keep yourself updated with the advancements & current activities going around in the field of science & technolgy, with the short summarised shots of science.
+If you are a person who loves to stay up to date with the current news in the field of Science and Tecnology, then this app is the best place for you to scroll :)